UBC-Geography/computing-resources/cloud-computing/object-storage.md

 ---
 title: Object Storage
+# change to date to last-modified after next modification
+date: 2024-12-10
 ---

 Object storage, also known as blob storage or even S3 storage in the context of